Amex Business Intel™ Logo

 Tips for Accounts Receivable Management

-Here are five best practices to get you started:
+Here are five tips that could get you started:

 What Is Accounts Payable?

-Accounts payable is the balance a business owes to others from the purchase of goods or services on credit.
-AP reflects the amount to be paid out in the future, recorded on the purchaser’s books.
+Accounts payable is money a business owes to vendors or suppliers for goods and services already received.
+AP reflects the amount to be paid out in the future, which may be used to help predict your cash flow.

-Since AP is a debt caused by the time lag between the receipt of goods or services and when they need to be paid, it is considered a liability on the buyer’s books.
-Because most AP is expected to be paid in a short period of time, as dictated by the seller’s invoice, it is categorized as a short-term or current liability on the buyer’s balance sheet.
+Since AP is a debt caused by the time lag between the receipt of goods or services and when they need to be paid, it's considered a liability on the books.
+Because most AP is expected to be paid in a short period of time, it may be categorized as a short-term or current liability on the buyer’s balance sheet.

 Tips for Accounts Payable Management

-Taking advantage of extended payment terms from suppliers can be a helpful way to “finance” purchases and hold on to precious cash.
-However, building up large AP balances can be cause trouble when applying for loans, incur additional costs from late fees, and strain your supply chain.
+Taking advantage of extended payment terms from suppliers could be a helpful way to help pay for purchases and hold on to precious cash.
+However, building up large AP balances could be a factor when applying for loans, incur additional costs from late fees, and strain your supply chain.
+Developing management strategies for accounts payable vs. accounts receivable could benefit your business in both the short and long-term.

-Here are four best practices for managing AP:
+Here are four best practices to consider for managing AP:

-1. Monitor days payable outstanding (DPO), which shows how long your business takes to pay invoices, so you can strike a balance between retaining cash and maintaining supplier relationships.
+3. Time payments strategically: If you're tracking AR regularly, that may make it easier to determine when to time payments to vendors and suppliers.
+You may find it helpful to monitor days payable outstanding (which shows how long your business takes to pay invoices) so you may strike a balance between retaining cash and maintaining supplier relationships.

 Photo: Getty Images